You know, the French, the spoiled Brett French are out there rioting again.

 Bush is having dinner at the White House tonight with Maverick John McCain.

-Let's go back and play just the recent uh days montage for contrast again.
+Let's go back and play just the recent days montage for contrast again.

 Here's a guy who's known as Mr. Maverick.

-Now he wants to be the maidman of the religious right.
+Now he wants to be the maiden man of the religious right.

 He's not a Maverick candidate anymore.

 E.J.
-Dion in the Washington Post has this a maverick no more.
+Deion in the Washington Post has this a Maverick no more.

-You can you can see it beginning to happen here.
+You can see it beginning to happen here.

 Don't leave.

-I have some other interesting uh immigration stories in the immigration stack today, one of them from the American thinker by Herbert Meyer.
+I have some other interesting immigration stories in the immigration stack today.

-And the uh title of his piece, Why Americans Hate This Immigration Debate, simply put the debate in Washington isn't about immigration at all.
+And the title of his piece, Why Americans Hate This Immigration Debate, simply put, the debate in Washington isn't about immigration at all.

 And that's the problem.

-To ordinary Americans, a definition of immigration is very specific.
+To ordinary Americans, the definition of immigration is very specific.

 You start off at some miserable, low-paying job that at least puts a roof over your family's head and food on the table.